MaheshK523/NLP-music-sentimentanalysis/docs/METHODOLOGY.md

 Each chunk starts with smoothing weights so unknown text remains valid rather than producing an empty result.
-Chunk distributions are averaged by token
+Chunk distributions are averaged by token count and normalized to sum to one.
+This is an inspectable smoke-test baseline, not a trained classifier and not a substitute for human annotation.

+## Long-text handling

+The lexicon backend chunks by normalized words.
+The optional Transformers backend uses the selected tokenizer's token IDs, reserves the tokenizer's special-token budget, and decodes non-overlapping chunks that fit within both the requested size and the model's declared maximum length.
+Per-chunk model distributions are averaged by model-token count.